squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/Kerberos.rst

 == krb5.conf Configuration ==

  * /!\ In IE the proxy must be specified as FQDN not as an IP-address
+ * {i} rc4-hmac should be listed as encryption type.

 A minimal setup without DNS resolution of AD servers would be: